 ZDERCIUC Ion, Chisinau Republic of Moldova

-Waiting is a sculpture of suspended time.
-Two figures stand face to face, separated by a stone table that is not just a functional object, but a silent boundary.
-The table does not unite, but distances.
-It becomes the place where unspoken words, postponed thoughts, questions that are no longer urgent gather.
+It is a sculpture of suspended time.
+Two figures – father and mother – look at each other face to face, separated by a table of silence.
+A table that unites them, does not distance them.
+It becomes the place where unspoken words, postponed thoughts and questions that, at a certain age, are no longer in a hurry to be answered, gather.

 Explore the locations in Ungheni where sculptures representing the cultural heritage of the Middle Prut Valley are located.
 Click on the pins to discover the works of art.